With us, young people change their attitude to learning; we instill curiosity, empathy and pride.About our impact

 Coram SSF will ensure that appropriate Public Liability Insurance is in place.
 All Coram Shakespeare Schools Foundation employees are covered by Public Liability and Employer’s Liability Insurance.

-Your Festival Coordinator will do everything in their power to accommodate requirements or needs of the school, while maintaining a fair experience for all other schools involved.
+Your Coordinator will do everything in their power to accommodate requirements or needs of the school, while maintaining a fair experience for all other schools involved.